canada-ca/canada-ca.github.io/_posts/2019-10-23-tips-travel-contact.md

 All participants in the baseline round of testing navigated to the page where it was advertised.
 89% failed the task.
 Why?
 Participants weren’t looking for a publication.
 They were on a website, so they were looking for web content.

-In the prototype we made changes to the navigation layer pages.
-This included adding a section called Planning your trip.
-That page led to a web page called Before you go.
+In the prototype we made changes to the navigation layer pages and created a web page called Before you go.
 This web page provided the checklist content along with some links to other helpful online resources, like a printable emergency contact card for your wallet.
+We tested this task again using our prototype and a new set of participants.
 Clear link and doormat text (text that describes the link) led participants to the answer.
-We tested this task again using our prototype and a new set of participants.
 This time, the task had a 100% success rate.

 As our reality becomes increasingly digital, it’s important to remember to design for your medium.
 A great printed resource can’t simply be posted on your website.
 It needs to be reimagined and adapted to be truly effective for your online audience.